jemaynar/PowerShell1/README.md

 6. Operator-Samples.ps1 - Some operators and what they output.
 Mostly code samples mostly.
 7. Move-FilesToBuckets.ps1 - Moves files to indexed buckets if the files in the source exceed a count threshold.
 8. Move-FileWithLog.ps1 - Move files recursively with log of the moves.
+9. Create-Files.ps1 - Creates a numbur of empty files and places them in a directory.